 practical, the whole and the parts, principle and particular, creativity and

 reductionism, and simplicity and complexity.

-of the human gene, despite their creative grasp their attempt failed because of
+structure of the human gene, despite their creative grasp their attempt

-fine but to make it work the detail must be completely
+original idea is fine but to make it work the detail must be completely

 forgotten – and this may be the ‘message’ that stress is giving to us.